nuke-haus/noita_mods/README.md

 You will have to start a new game after doing all of this in order for the game to register the mods.

-## Random starter wand

-This mod basically just does what daily runs do, except for normal runs.
-Your wand will have a randomized low-level spell as well as semi-random stats.

-## Improved first floor wands

-This mod increases the variety of spells that wands on the first floor will have.
-It also introduces a small chance for projectile wands to have a projectile mod (such as double shot, etc).

-I tried to keep this mod balanced so that the wands you find aren't too powerful.
-It just makes the wands a bit more interesting.

-## Better procedural wands

-This mod improves the algorithm the game uses to generate random wands found on pedestals.
-With this mod active, wands that are spawned without any sort of projectile spell will have one added so that you don't end up finding a useless wand that can't cast anything.

 ## Elemental power spells

 This mod adds 2 new elemental spells that are just as powerful and dangerous as the lightning spell.
 Hooray, more exciting ways to kill yourself and ruin a perfectly good run.